-The 45°N - 90°W Geographic Marker is the only park facility located within the Town of Rietbrock.
+The 45°N - 90°W Geographic Marker is the nearest county-operated park to the Town and is located within the Town of Rietbrock.
 A quarter-mile pathway will lead you to the point that is the exact center of the Northwest Hemisphere where the 45th Parallel of Latitude intersects the 90th Meridian of Longitude.
 There are only four 45° - 90° locations in the world, and this is the only conveniently accessible marker in the world.
 There is a perceived significance that this geographical location is responsible for the prevalence and high quality of ginseng in Marathon County.
 This park contains a gravel path, picnic tables & seating, and a surveyor's marker & monument sign explaining the geological significance of the location.

-Rib Falls County Park is the next closest park to the Town, located about three miles east of Rietbrock in the Town of Rib Falls.
+Rib Falls County Park is located off County Highway S at the intersection with County Highway U in the Town of Rib Falls.
 Rib Falls Park is 315 acres with park facilities including hiking & walking trails, a paved path, an open shelter, a picnic area with tables & seating, playground equipment, and vault restrooms.
 The park's main feature is the Big Rib River, which flows through the park and over a dam and rapids, with an impoundment that allows for swimming.
 Fishing is prohibited at the park.